DynamoDS/RefineryPrimer/03-hello-project-refinery/03-06_using-revit-alongside-refinery/03-06-06_current-limitations.md

   * strings
   * numbers
   * raw dynamo geometry (points, lines, surfaces, solids etc)
-* In version 0.4.26 of Refinery the node does not  yet support nested lists
+* In version 0.4.26 of Generative Design the node does not  yet support nested lists